Chinese for Business

 Method of assessment

-One two-hour written examination taken in May/June (60%); continuous assessments consisting of homework assignments and in class tests throughout the module (20%); a one hour test at the end of term 1 (10%) a one hour test at the end of term 2 (10%).
+One two-hour written examination taken in May/June (50%); continuous assessments consisting of coursework assignments and in class tests throughout the module (20%); end of term test (10%); 2 oral presentations - 10% each (20%).